ledenev/GettingDataProject/CodeBook.md

 * Labels the data set columns with descriptive variable names.

+Variable names are taken from file "features.txt" in original dataset.
+If we try to use them as column names directly, they are corrupted badly and look like "tBodyAcc...X" instead of "tBodyAcc-energy()-X".
+So, script removes parenthesis, substitutes dashes with underscores, and transforms names to lower case.

-There is a bunch of mispints in the list of features.
-Some of features have wrong names, such as 'fBodyBodyAccJerkMag' with duplicate of 'Body'.
+Also, there is a bunch of mispints in the list of features.
+Some of features have wrong names, such as 'fBodyBodyAccJerkMag' with duplicates of 'Body' substring.
 See naming scheme for feature names at the document 'features_info.txt' in original dataset.
-We fix wrong names at the phase of variable names transformation.
+Script fixes wrong names at the phase of variable names transformation.

 * Creates a tidy data set with the average of each variable for each activity and each subject.

 Tidy data table is created with using of **dplyr** package.
 Script creates groups in factor colums "activity" and "subject", and then summarize groups with **mean** fuction.
+So, variables represent average value of measurements for each combination of activity and subject.
 This table consists of 180 rows and 81 columns.
 Finally, script writes resulting table to file "tidy_data.txt".

 ## Variables